jeremiah-tay/mental_health_agentic_chatbot/risk_classifier/README.md

    python test_safetycheck.py

 # Expected output
+text: I feel like nothing matters anymore.
+probabilities: [not at risk=0.6078, at risk=0.3922]
+prediction: not at risk
+returned value: 0

-text: I feel hopeless and want to give up.
+text: im so tired i want to sleep forever
+probabilities: [not at risk=0.3816, at risk=0.6184]
 prediction: at risk
-Returned: 1
+returned value: 1

-text: Today was a beautiful day with my family.
-prediction: not at risk
-Returned: 0

 # Notes
 * Models are downloaded from Google Drive and saved in saved_models/.